 4. Wynnum

-• Bayside lifestyle at a more affordable price than inner suburbs
+- Bayside lifestyle at a more affordable price than neighbouring Manly

 Why Invest:

-Wynnum delivers lifestyle appeal with growth momentum, perfect for investors looking for a coastal touch without premium prices.
+Wynnum delivers lifestyle appeal with growth momentum — perfect for investors looking for a coastal touch without the premium prices of Manly or inner-ring bayside suburbs.

 5. Indooroopilly